StuPro-TOSCAna/TOSCAna/docs/dev/webapp/getting-started.md

     apiUrl: 'http://localhost:8084'
 };
 ```
-Change the `apiUrl` to the URL of the transformator REST API:
+Change the `apiUrl` to the URL of the transformer REST API:

 If you change the `environment.prod.ts` the deployment with the rest of the stack wont work.